auberginehill/get-culture-tables/README.md

                             </table>
                         </ol>
                     </li>
-                    <li>The <a href="http://www.iso.org/iso/country_codes_glossary.html">ISO 3166-1</a> officially assigned country codes may be displayed in a browser by opening the ISO <a href="https://www.iso.org/obp/ui/#search">Online Browsing Platform (OBP) page</a> and clicking the following items:
+                    <li>The ISO 3166-1 officially assigned country codes may be displayed in a browser by opening the ISO <a href="https://www.iso.org/obp/ui/#search">Online Browsing Platform (OBP) page</a> and clicking the following items:
                        <ol>
                             <li>Country codes</li>
                             <li>:mag: (Search)</li>